cslev/add_veth_to_docker/README.md

-# Add *veth* to your Docker container in one step
+# Add *veth* to your Docker container or connect your containers with *veths* in one step
-Let me introduce you an ultimate BASH script for easily extend a running Docker container with a new veth interface.
+Let me introduce you an ultimate BASH script for easily extend a running Docker container with a new veth interface or creates more veths for more containers and connect them!

+There is also a script that simply creates a network namespace for your running container on your host to use `ip netns` commands.
 ## Get (into) it
 `$ git clone https://github.com/cslev/add_veth_to_docker`